+Source: bringmethenews.com

 Research Questions:

-Are there differences in race given the stops recorded by precinct?
+Are there proportional differences in race given the stops recorded by precinct?

-How does the chance of stop for particular races relate to the precinct they’re in?
+How does the chance of stop for particular races relate to the precinct?

-We wanted to observed if there were any significant differences between stops by precinct; each precinct, while still de jure bound by department rules, may display individual adaptations to their particular area, may reflect particular leadership styles, and considering the relatively large and differing areas of each precinct, may contain heterogynous population make-up.
+We wanted to observe if there were any significant differences between stops by precinct; each precinct, while still by law bound by department rules, may display individual adaptations to their particular area, may reflect particular leadership styles, and considering the relatively large and differing areas of each precinct, may contain heterogynous population make-up.
 Additionally, each precinct has local road, traffic, and crime conditions.

-When observing figure 1 below, what first stands out is the count of Black police stops in precinct four (> 6000), greater than twice in magnitude than the next precinct.
+When observing Figure 1 below, what first stands out is the count of Black police stops in precinct four (> 6000), greater than twice in magnitude than the next precinct.
 When observing the census data for this area, it does have a significant Black population, but that doesn’t measure people actually driving in an area.
 Precinct five and two have markedly higher police stops for white drivers over the other precincts, by a factor of three and two, respectively.
 Numbers for unknown race can result from a variety of factors, such as calls that didn’t result in actual police encounter with an individual.
 Also, East Africans are represented twice as often in precinct five as the next nearest precinct, and Native Americans twice as often in precinct three as the next nearest precinct.

-It turned out to be impossible to compare proportional police stops based on the data available, because we didn’t have a representative sample of the driver population.
+It was impossible to determine if police stops by race were proportional to the driver population based on the data available.
+We were unable to obtain a data set with the a representative sample of the driver population.

-Figure 2
+Figure 1